PX4/PX4-user_guide/en/debug/profiling.md

 lrwxrwxrwx 1 root root  13 Apr 23 18:57 usb-Black_Sphere_Technologies_Black_Magic_Probe_BFCCB401-if02 -> ../../ttyACM2
 ```

-So in this case, the `/dev/ttyACM0` shown in the script should be replaced with `/dev/ttyACM1`.
+So in this case, the script would automatically pick up the device named `*Black_Magic_Probe*-if00`, but for a different device with a different name, you would need to modify the script accordingly.

 ### Running